Guide to Starting a Podcast

 - Computer with editing software – Use your computer to record, edit and upload your podcast.
 Be sure your computer has the right ports to connect to your microphone.
 You will also need audio editing software.
-You can get free, open source software such as Audacity, or purchase commercial software ranging from $60 to $900.
+You can get free, open source software such as Audacity, or purchase commercial software for less than $100.
 Part of the editing process might include adding background or theme music from sources like the Free Music Archive.

 What Should I Podcast About?